slds-lmu/yahpo_gym/yahpo_gym/README.md

 ### What is YAHPO GYM?

 **YAHPO GYM** (Yet Another Hyperparameter Optimization GYM) is a collection of interesting problem sets for benchmark hyperparameter optimization / black-box optimization methods described in [our paper](https://arxiv.org/abs/2109.03670).
+The underlying software with additional documentation and background can be found [here](https://github.com/pfistfl/yahpo_gym/tree/main/yahpo_gym)

+YAHPO GYM consists of several `scenarios`, e.g. the collection of all benchmark instances in `lcbench` is a `scenario`.
+An `instance` is the concrete task of optimizing hyperparameters of the neural network on a given dataset from OpenML.

 ### Why should I use it?